 We were just starting to apply the 1-2-3 approach to decision-making and he asked: “How about we pull the drivers and crew members together to discuss buying new trucks?”
 I said: “Sure, why not?”

-During their research they were shocked as to how expensive new trucks were.
+During their research, they were shocked at how expensive new trucks were.
 And to my surprise, in an attempt to save money, they recommended that we leave out radios (that was before iPods or iPhones) and some other features.

 Since the drivers and crew members made those recommendations, their attitudes were: “Wouldn’t anyone make that same decision”?